yutatakada38-cyber/Matsumoto-et-al.-2026_RNA-seq-analysis/README.md

 # Matsumoto et al.2026_RNA-seq-analysis

 ## Description
-Scripts used for the RNA-seq analysis in Matsumoto et al. 2026.
+This repository contains scripts used for RNA-seq analysis in Matsumoto et al. (2026).

 ## Dual RNA sequencing